orbcoding/orb/README.md

 # orb-cli
 `orb-cli` is a tool for building self-documenting command line utilities in bash.
-It removes the pain of parsing advanced command line options such as flags, blocks and wildcards.
+It removes the pain of parsing advanced command line options such as flags, blocks and rests.
 It also helps with argument validation and code organization through namespaces.

 ## Installation